php-resta/resta-core/README.md

 ```

+## How to learn resta?

+The resta has a perfectly written documentation.If you have a frame habit depending on your quick learning ability.
+Do not worry.
+You will be able to learn  very easily the resta and use it with peace of mind.

 ## Security Vulnerabilities
 If you discover a security vulnerability within Resta,
 please send an e-mail to Ali Gürbüz via [galiant781@gmail.com](mailto:galiant781@gmail.com).
 All security vulnerabilities will be promptly addressed.